towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 #Updating an Old Save File
 -----------------------------------------------
+Is the old save was from an earlier Shin Pokemon version, deactivate all special options and NPC toggles.
 Make sure you are saved outside in Pallet Town on the old save file.
 Make a copy of the old save file.
 This will be your new save file.
 Load the new save with the latest version of Shin Pokemon.